-Dear Stakeholders,
+Dear Stakeholders.

 2023 marked the beginning of a rebuilding of ADM from the ground up.
 This rebuilding has to date focused on establishing a solid foundation from which to grow shareholder value in the future.
-Steps taken in 2023 entailed changes to the Board, the management, implementation of cost cutting measures, the undertaking of a strategic review of the Company's legacy asset - our 12.3% cost share and 9.2% profit share in OML-113, Aje Field, offshore Lagos, Nigeria - and a focus on identifying and securing cash generative investments in the United States canable of generating meaningful cash in the nucliarying and securing cash generative investments in the officer states capable of generating meaningful cash in the near-term.
+Steps taken in 2023 entailed changes to the Board, the management, implementation of cost cutting measures, the undertaking of a strategic review of the Company's legacy asset - our 12.3% cost share and 9.2% profit share in OML-113, Aje Field, offshore Lagos, Nigeria - and a focus on identifying and securing cash generative investments in the United States capable of generating meaningful cash in the near-term.